 Air Quality Impact Assessment Study Based on the dispersion modelling results, the daily dust deposition, as well as the ambient concentrations of PM 10 , NO 2 and CO, were well within their respective guidelines.
 Therefore, based on the assessment, the extent of the impact is considered local.
 The duration of the impact and the impact phase will be long-term.
 The ambient air quality is likely to be negatively affected, with low consequence.
 The probability of the impact occurring was considered probable.
 Based on the provided methodology rating system, the resulting overall impact rating is Low.
-Based on the modelling results, no additional mitigation measures are considered necessary, other than those indicated The planned air quality management interventions include the following: X Air Quality Impact Assessment Report as attached Appendix D3 Mining Area and Haul Roads: Progressive rehabilitation will be implemented to minimise exposed areas.
+Based on the modelling results, no additional mitigation measures are considered necessary, other than those indicated The planned air quality management interventions include the following: Mining Area and Haul Roads: Progressive rehabilitation will be implemented to minimise exposed areas.
 The proposed mining method for the project is strip mining.
 This approach enables pit spoiling to start within the two years of commencement of mining.
-Water trucks and water cannons will be used only when it's absolutely necessary.
+X Air Quality Impact Assessment Report as attached Appendix D4 Water trucks and water cannons will be used only when it's absolutely necessary.
 Wind Erosion of Stockpiles: Covered conveyors will be used for transporting the crusher ROM and calcination plant feed.
 The irrigation system will be utilised at the outlet of the product (agricultural lime).
-Calcination stack emissions: Several bag filter units will be installed to ensure the emissions released into the atmosphere meets the requirements set by Atmospheric Emissions License.
+The control efficiency of for the above control measures is 95%. ➤ Calcination stack emissions: Several bag filter units will be installed to ensure the emissions released into the atmosphere meets the requirements set by Atmospheric Emissions License.
 Also, the stack will also be monitored daily, and the bag filters are regularly inspected to make sure it is in good working condition.
 Taking the above mentioned into consideration the control efficiency of up to 99 % can be achieved.